Should I Take a Gap Year?Written by Alicia Betz, reviewed by the EducationCorner.com Team

 - Missed opportunities with friends.
 While you take your gap year, most of your friends will probably be heading off to college, so you’ll no longer be on the same educational timeline.
 You could miss out on the bonding of starting college together, traveling during spring break, and eventually graduating together, for example.
 Keep in mind though, that you’ll likely make many new friends during your gap year, and the opportunities awaiting you during a gap year are endless.

-Although there are many advantages of taking a gap year, it’s not for everyone.
+Although there are many advantages to taking a gap year, it’s not for everyone.
 This shouldn’t be a decision that you just jump into because you’re sick of studying for tests or you’re too indecisive about your future.
 If you've taken the time to think about it and have decided to take a gap year, Gap Year Association has resources to help you plan every aspect of your gap year.